Jungledisk/jungledocs/src/006_BackupSolutions.rst

 Backup Vault
 ============
-The Backup Vault compresses and stores your files.
+The Backup Vault compresses and stores your files in the event of data loss.
 Due to the way these files are packaged, data backed up to the Backup Vault is only available through the software’s Restore Files section.
 They cannot be viewed through web access when stored in the backup vault.
 Since the backup schedule is not instant, your information won't be affected by a virus.

 .. insert comparison chart
-can access complete files online safe from viruses limit accesss among employees etc can many ppl work on file is it editable/view only limitations, ex: sync folders is 100k files or 10 gb
+can access complete files online safe from viruses limit access among employees etc can many ppl work on file is it editable/view only limitations, ex: sync folders is 100k files or 10 gb